RACE RULES, MANDATORY KIT & PENALTIES

 - Reflective gear (for the first runners only, who will be starting in the dark).
 Headlamp recommended.

-The main race will start at 5am on Saturday, from the Tortola Sports Club.
-There will be an early start at MIDNIGHT for anyone who would feel more comfortable giving themselves a little extra time.
+The main race will start at 5.30am on Saturday, from the Tortola Sports Club.

 We have mandatory cut-offs.
-Those cut-offs are for your safety and will be strictly enforced, so if you think you might not make them, please take the midnight start.
+Those cut-offs are for your safety and will be strictly enforced.
 None of us will like making you get into the sweeper van if you miss a cut-off, but we will be closing the aid stations and it will be too dangerous to leave you out on the course.
 So, if you miss a cut-off we will insist that you retire.

 CUT OFF TIMES

-West End Aid station (3 person team changeover) - 8.00am
+- Teneo West End Aid station (3 person team changeover) – 8.30am

-Sage Mountain Aid Station (2 pers team changeover) - 10.00am
+- KPMG Sage Mountain Aid Station (2 person team changeover) – 10.30am

 Distances between water stops after West End stop: